 The full phase space is four-dimensional while the constraint surface is two-dimensional.
-We could use just the two coordinates $\xi_1$ and $\xi_2$ as phase space coordinates on the constraint surface.
+The two coordinates $\xi_1$ and $\xi_2$ can be used as phase space coordinates on the constraint surface.
 Their Dirac brackets are

 so that the Dirac bracket of functions $f(\xi_1,\xi_2)$ and $g(\xi_1,\xi_2)$ on the constraint surface is